-Known for its great deserts with oases of emerald green, long untouched beaches and beautiful lush tropical rainforests in the north.
+Western Australia is known for its great deserts with oases of emerald green, long untouched beaches, fertile south-west and the beautiful lush tropical rainforests in the north.

 The Kimberley Ranges and Pilbara offer much in the way of beautiful gorges, rock pools and waterfalls.